Cotting House was made possible by, and is named in honor of, Charles E. Cotting (Harvard 1911).

-Constructed in 1967 during the tenure of Dean George P. Baker and designed by Robert Shaw Sturgis, Cotting House provides administrative offices for the School’s Business & Environment Initiative, Healthcare Initiative, and Marketing & Communications department.
+Constructed in 1967 during the tenure of Dean George P. Baker and designed by Robert Shaw Sturgis, Cotting House provides meeting spaces and offices for faculty and staff.
 The three-story, 16,747-square-foot Georgian Revival-style, brick-and-wood structure was designed to accommodate the expansion of the School’s International Teachers Program (ITP) and other international projects in the late 1960s.
 Cotting provided administrative and residential space for the ITP, which was established to train international faculty in the case method and to promote a more global view of management education.
 The ITP subsequently relocated to offices in France, and the building then served as headquarters for the School’s Doctoral Programs from the mid-1970s to the late 1990s, when Cotting House was repurposed for its current use.

 Boston investment banker and philanthropist Charles E. Cotting (1889 - 1985) generously contributed his wisdom and financial support to HBS for over three decades.
 A 1911 graduate of Harvard College, Cotting served on the HBS Visiting Committee from 1943 to 1966.
 In addition to donating the funds to construct Cotting House, he established a permanent charitable trust—one of the largest in the history of the School—that continues to provide substantial support for doctoral students, MBA fellowships, and faculty development each year.